 "I'll help you on one condition."
 The shrewd She-bear glanced over at Marci as if to say, "Told ya so."
 "And what would that one condition be, dear?"
-"You stop calling Bo 'Speck.""
+"You stop calling Bo 'Speck.'"
 That didn't seem to be the response the sow had been expecting, immediately trying to defend herself and the entire town.
 "Well, it's just a nickname.
-We all have them and " "He doesn't like it.
+We all have them and-" "He doesn't like it.
 And it seems kind of mean to me.
 I hate mean and I don't help mean people.
 Because mean people upset me."
 She placed the tray on the table.
 "You wouldn't want me upset would you, Superintendent?"
 The sow slumped back in her chair.
 "You're a sobber, aren't ya, Blayne Thorpe?"
 "I prefer the term sensitive."
 "Took you long enough in the bathroom," Grigori complained as they walked into town.
 "You're like a woman."
-"According to my girlfriend, Blayne" his uncle growled supposed to let the conditioner sit for fifteen minutes."
-I need better conditioner than that combo stuff you use.
-I need all-natural with no silicones so that I can have a beautiful shiny mane."
+"According to my girlfriend, Blayne"-his uncle growled-"I'm supposed to let the conditioner sit for fifteen minutes."
+"Conditioner?"
+"Yes.
+According to my girlfriend, Blayne-" "What are you?
+Twelve?" "-I need better conditioner than that combo stuff you use.
+I need allnatural with no silicones so that I can have a beautiful shiny mane."
 "You cannot be my brother's son.
 You can't be."
-"She also says this is my girlfriend Blayne again that by putting in a little more effort on my hair, I won't have to worry about that receding hairline that you're currently dealing with."
+"She also says-this is my girlfriend Blayne again-that by putting in a little more effort on my hair, I won't have to worry about that receding hairline that you're currently dealing with."
 Bo easily ducked the swipe of that big arm and grinned.
 "Gettin' a little slow in your dotage."
 "And you're becoming a smart ass."
 They hit town, heading toward the police chief's office on Main Street.
-As they walked, the locals passed and each one greeted them with, "Mornin' Grigori ...
-Bold."
+As they walked, the locals passed and each one greeted them with, "Mornin' Grigori...Bold."
 After the fifth time, Bo stopped, his uncle turning to face him.
+"What?"
+"Why are they all calling me Bold?"
 "That's your name, idiot.
-Or are you starting to forget after too many pucks to the head?
-"Don't forget anything, which is why I know something is up.
+Or are you starting to forget after too many pucks to the head?"
+"I don't forget anything, which is why I know something is up.
 No one in this town calls me Bold but you and Dr. Luntz."
 "Can't you try calling her Marci?
 She takes it so personally when you don't."
 Bo's eye twitched.
 "When did you start caring about how Dr. Luntz takes anything?"
 "That's none of your goddamn business, boy."
+"Since when?"
+"Why are we arguing about this?"
+Grigori bellowed.

+"I don't know!"
+Bo bellowed back.

 Muttering, his uncle stormed off and Bo followed him.
 The entire way to the police chief's office everyone went out of their way to greet Bo, some asking after Blayne.
 It was weird and made him nervous.
 By the time they arrived at Adam's office, Bo was tense and anxious.
-Before [&]quot;Conditioner?" [&]quot;Yes.
-According to my girlfriend, Blayne-" [&]quot;What are you?
-Twelve?" [&]quot;What?" [&]quot;Why are they all calling me Bold?" [&]quot;Since when?" [&]quot; Why are we arguing about this? " Grigori bellowed.

-[&]quot;I don 't know! " Bo bellowed back.

-he knew it, he'd begun to organize the chief's incredibly disorganized desk, ignoring the deputies and his uncle who watched him.
-"Sorry," Adams said as he walked in from a back room.
+Before he knew it, he'd begun to organize the chief's incredibly disorganized desk, ignoring the deputies and his uncle who watched him.
+236 "Sorry," Adams said as he walked in from a back room.
 "Just got off the phone with our people in New...what's that boy doin'?"
 "Ignore him," Grigori said.